scrabbletank/farhome-rules/rulesdoc.md

 You create a magical soothing bonfire.
 The bonfire takes a single tile of space, emits bright light for 5 tiles, and dim light for an additional 5.
 Target up to 5 creatures and make a spellcasting roll, adding a bad die for every creature targeted.
 These creatures recover an additional wound and mana during their long rest and recover 1 point of exhaustion.

-Add a proficient die for every level above 1st.
+Add an enhanced die for every level above 1st.

 ___